-The 'AA' rating on Corporación de Reservas Estratégicas de Productos Petrolíferos (CORES) reflects an equalization with the long-term rating on the Kingdom of Spain (AA/Negative/A-1+), since we believe that there is an "almost certain" likelihood that the Spanish government would provide timely and sufficient extraordinary support to CORES in the event of financial stress.
+The 'A' rating on Corporación de Reservas Estratégicas de Productos Petrolíferos (CORES) reflects an equalization with the long-term rating on the Kingdom of Spain (A/Negative/A-1), since we believe that there is an "almost certain" likelihood that the Spanish government would provide timely and sufficient extraordinary support to CORES in the event of financial stress.

-The Kingdom of Spain fully owns CORES.
-We consider it to be a government-related entity (GRE).
+We consider CORES to be a government-related entity (GRE).
 In accordance with our criteria for GREs, we base our rating approach on our view of CORES':